Prednisolone (By mouth)

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

-- If you take this medicine only every other day and you remember that morning, take the missed dose that same morning.
+- Every other day schedule: If you remember in the morning of the regularly scheduled day, take the missed dose that same morning.
 If you remember the missed dose later in the day, skip the missed dose and take your dose the next morning.
-Then go back to your regular schedule.
+Then go back to your regular schedule on the following day.
 Do not use extra medicine to make up for a missed dose.

 Drugs and Foods to Avoid: